 Common Intellectual Experiences

-In addition to the common core, King’s is home to a student-led initiative called Interregnum—an annual event in which the entire College participates in a common inquiry into some theme of abiding philosophical and public importance.
-Each summer, the student body reads a classic work of literature that reflects the year’s theme.
-In the spring, classes are cancelled for three days of academic competitions involving both serious and humorous speeches and debates, creative and academic writing, and art exhibitions.
-The entire experience is framed by an evening lecture on the theme, given by a distinguished visiting academic chosen by student organizers.
+In addition to the common core, King’s is home to a student-led initiative called Interregnum—an annual year-long, College-wide inquiry into a theme of abiding philosophical and public importance.
+Each summer, the entire student body reads a classic work of literature that reflects the year’s theme.
+In the spring, classes are cancelled for three days to hold academic competitions involving both serious and humorous speeches and debates, creative and academic writing, and art exhibitions.
+The experience is framed by an evening lecture on the theme, given by a distinguished visiting academic chosen by student organizers.
 Attendance at the lecture and participation in competitive events is required for graduation.
 Past themes have included Difficulty, Civilization, Avarice, Tradition, Mercy, Mortality, and Ambition.
 Readings have included The Pilgrim’s Progress, Treasure Island, and Macbeth.
 Interregnum is not simply a formal meditation on obscure or forgotten quibbles, but a real engagement with concerns that urge upon both the church and the world.
 The result is a lively and gregarious experience that refocuses the whole community on its mission.
 Interregnum has become a hallmark of the King’s experience.

 Collaborative Assignments and Projects

 The King’s College uses group projects to prepare students for real-world engagement and success.
-Students in Business Strategies participate in the annual international CAPSIM Foundation competition, where participants create a multi-million-dollar business simulation and navigate real-time market effects in the areas of finance, marketing, product development, labor negotiations, and human resources.
-King’s students have risen to the final round in 5 out of the past 6 years.
-Many other courses feature dynamic group assignments, such as Principles of Cultural Interpretation, where groups of four students lead hour-long class sessions with their peers, or in the courses of Presidential Scholar Amity Shlaes, in which students debate each other throughout the semester in teams of two on historical public policy issues.
+Students in Business Strategies participate in the annual international Capsim Foundation competition, where participants create a multi-million dollar business simulation and navigate real-time market effects in the areas of finance, marketing, product development, labor negotiations, and human resources.
+In five out of the past six years, King’s students have risen to the final round, and they took third place in 2017.
+Many other courses feature dynamic group assignments, such as in Principles of Cultural Interpretation, where groups of four students lead hour-long class sessions with their peers, or in the courses of Presidential Scholar Amity Shlaes, in which students debate each other throughout the semester in two-person teams on historical public policy issues.